Technologicat/mcpyrate/README.md

     - Useful for second-order macros that need to process a quasiquoted code section at macro expansion time, before the quasiquoted tree has a chance to run.
 (As usual, when it runs, it converts itself into a direct AST.)
 - **Identifier (a.k.a. name) macros**
   - Can be used for creating magic variables that may only appear inside specific macro invocations, erroring out at macro expansion time if they appear anywhere else.
   - Opt-in.
-Declare by using the `@mcpy.namemacro` decorator on your macro function.
-Place it outermost.
+Declare by using the `@namemacro` decorator on your macro function.
+Place it outermost (along with `@parametricmacro`, if used too).
+- **Macro arguments**.
+Inspired by MacroPy, but slightly different.
+  - Opt-in.
+Declare by using the `@parametricmacro` decorator on your macro function (along with `@namemacro`, if used too).
+  - Use bracket syntax to invoke, e.g. `macroname[arg0, ...][expr]`.
+To send no args, invoke like a non-parametric macro, `macroname[expr]`.
+  - For a parametric macro, `macroname[arg0, ...]` works in `expr`, `block` and `decorator` macro invocations in place of a bare `macroname`.
+  - The named parameter `args` is a raw `list` of the macro argument ASTs.
+It is the empty list if no args were sent, or if the macro function is not declared as parametric.
 - **Bytecode caching**:
   - `.pyc` bytecode caches are created and kept up-to-date.
 This saves the macro expansion cost at startup for modules that have not changed.